June 30 – July 25

 Step 1: Become a Member

-To join our Book Club, start by becoming an Easy German member.
-The club, including weekly discussions, writing tasks, and Zoom calls, is available to all members starting at the Learner Membership level.
+To join the Book Club, start by becoming an Easy German member.
+The full program — including chapter discussions, exercises, and Zoom calls — is available to all members starting at the Learner level.

 Signing up is quick, and you can cancel your membership anytime.